lbelzile/experimental-F21/content/content/02-content.markdown

 ## Content

--   Syllabus and learning objectives
--   Programming premises
--   Motivation
-    -   Examples of experimental designs
-    -   Evidence-based policy
--   Review
+-   Hypothesis testing
-    -   Population and samples
-    -   Basic sampling mechanisms
-    -   Study types: observational versus experimental
--   Introduction to experimental designs
+-   Completely randomized designs
-    -   Terminology
-    -   Key concepts: control, randomization, replication, blocking
-    -   Requirements for a good experiment

 ## Learning objectives

 At the end of the session, students should be capable of

--   knowing the basic vocabulary attached to experiments.
--   assessing the generalizability of a study based on the description.
--   distinguishing between observational and experimental studies.
+-   distinguishing between observational and experimental studies, and the merits of both.
--   identifying experimental and observational units, treatments and blocking variables in an experimental study
+-   identifying experimental units, observations and treatments in an experimental study
+-   assessing the generalizability of a study
 -   using **R** for basic data manipulations and graphics

 ## Preliminaries